-Aurore celebrates 10 full years of renaissance music!
-We are thrilled to welcome our audience once again to the church of St. Paul from 8th to 11th February 2024.
+The 12th Aurore celebrates the 500th anniversary of Giovanni Pierluigi da Palestrina!
+We are thrilled to welcome our audience once again to the church of St. Paul in from 30th January to 2nd February 2025.

 All our concerts take place in the architecturally and acoustically magnificent church of St. Paul in Vallila, Helsinki.
 45 minutes before each concert we invite the audience to meet the artists, hear a short presentation of the evenings repertoire and instruments, and enjoy a warming cup of coffee or tea.